neuronetio/eventorjs/README.md

 # eventorjs (experimental - may change)
 async event emitter on steroids with
 - cascade (waterfall = output of one listener is passed as input for the next one),
-- middleware callbacks (useBefore, useAfter and useAfterAll middlewares)
+- middlewares (useBefore, useAfter and useAfterAll)
 - before and after events to easly create events before some action and after it
-- event namespaces (event grouping,removing-executing specified group only)
+- event namespaces (event grouping,removing & executing specified group only)
 - wildcards (user.\* = user.creaded user.destroyed etc) and regexp patterns

-`eventorjs` was build for loosely coupled inter module communication, but can be used for other purposes as well, just like normal event emitter with extra features.
+`eventorjs` was build for loosely coupled inter-module communication and hooks, but can be used for other purposes as well, just like normal event emitter with extra features.

 ## nodejs usage
 ```